Skip to product information

 In exergue: EXERCITV AD IENAM DELETO.
 XIV OCTOBER.
 MDCCCVI.

-Condition: Very good, uniform natural patina.
+Condition: Very good, homogeneous natural patina.

-Authentic work of the First Empire.
+Authentic work from the First Empire.

 Signed Andrieu, imperial master engraver.